BobaBoard/boba-docs/docs/engineering/boba-backend/APIs/intro.md

 ## REST API example {#api-example}

 :::caution
 The following is a high-level example to help understand how REST APIs work.
-It does not reflect how BobaServer works in practice.
-The source of truth for the BobaServer API is our [REST API documentation page](/docs/engineering/rest-api/).
+It does not reflect how BobaBackend works in practice.
+The source of truth for the BobaBackend API is our [REST API documentation page](/docs/engineering/rest-api/).

 :::